Biggie's crown, Slick Rick's diamond eye patch, and a remembrance of Rammellzee

 “…me and K-Rob read them and started laughing and we crushed up his paper with the words he had written down and we threw it back at him face first.
 Then we said we’re gonna go in these two booths, and [I said] ‘I’m gonna play pimp on the corner’ and K-Rob said ‘I’ll play school boy coming home from school’ and then it went on.”

 The piece they came up with is a rambling, 10-minute-long reverb-laden epic, with zero structure and meandering old school stream-of-consciousness vocals delivered over a driving bassline and various instruments that fade in and out, almost at random.
 Basquiat wound up designing the album cover (and spelling Rammellzee’s name wrong, to his eternal annoyance), and 500 copies were released in 1983.
-The album is now probably the rarest and most collectable record in hip hop, with original copies usually earning four figures at auction — and of course Sotheby’s has one; estimate $2,500 - $3,500.
+The album is now one of the rarest and most collectable records in hip hop, with original copies usually earning four figures at auction — and of course Sotheby’s has one; estimate $2,500 - $3,500.
 Click through to the lot notes for a great oral history of the album’s haphazard path to release.

 Rammellzee went on to an enviable career of international solo and group shows, and also reunited with K-Rob in 2004 for Beat Bop Part 2.
 His many years of breathing in toxic fumes unfortunately caught up with him in 2010, and he passed away at the age of 49.
 His influence lives on, however, and in the words of Bootsy Collins: “Rammellzee is on purpose.
 He is a speck of magic galaxy dust from another time.”